 Make a habit of cleaning your counter top, cutting boards and utensils before cutting and chopping produce.
 It's a good idea to keep separate cutting boards for raw meat and for produce, to ensure contamination prevention.
 A twice-weekly kitchen disinfecting schedule is recommended in addition to a daily cleaning schedule, as well as immediate spot disinfecting after any use of raw meat, eggs or dairy products.

-Despite more sustainability-leaning trends in housekeeping these days, when cleaning kitchen surfaces it's better to use disposable paper towels to than sponges or cloth towels.
-Cloth towels should be washed in a washing machine hot cycle after each use, a tedious routine that can be water-wasteful.
+Despite more sustainability-leaning trends in housekeeping these days, when cleaning kitchen surfaces it's better to use disposable paper towels than sponges or cloth towels.
+Cloth towels should be washed in a washing machine hot cycle and dried at high heat after each use, a tedious routine that can waste water and energy.

 Don't just spread germs around